ResearchKernel/Introduction/README.md

 Sections | Description
 ---------|----------
-Web Development | Our project manifestor
+Web Development | Website Platform
-Data Science | We use machine learning and deep learning for building Personalised and content based recommendation systems Cloud Platform | We prefered AWS Cloud for our Development, Stagging, Production environments because it's easy to use and fit perfect for our project
+Data Science | We use machine learning and deep learning for building Personalised and content based recommendation systems Cloud Platform | We use AWS Cloud for our Development, Staging, Production environments because it's easy to use and fit perfect for our project

 ### Web Development

 As the name suggest we build the FrontEnd and BackEnd of our website for this project.
 For BackEnd we use node.js and for FrontEnd we use react.js.
-For Database we use MySQL(or Maybe AuroraDB by AWS) and Neo4j graph Database.
+For Database we use ElasticSearch, MySQL and Neo4j graph Database.

 ### Data Science